galaxyproject/training-material/topics/transcriptomics/tutorials/limma-voom/tutorial.md

 >    {: .solution}
 {: .question}

-It turns out that there has been a mix-up with two samples, they have been mislabelled!
+It turns out that there has been a mix-up with two samples, they have been mislabelled in the sample information file.
+This shows how the MDS plot can also be useful to help identify if sample mix-ups may have occurred.
 We need to redo the limma-voom analysis with the correct sample information.

 > ### {% icon hands_on %} Hands-on: Use the Rerun button to redo steps
 >